-Creekside Concerts & Movies in the Park
+Creekside Concerts & Movies in the Park are great opportunities for people to get outside and get together.

 - " While cost recovery has been improved, revenues from funding have remained relatively flat.
 The lack of revenue increases creates a challenging operating environment as departmental overhead and expenditures rise on a near annual basis due to inflation.
 The trend of fund expenditures outpacing revenues is projected to continue, with BPR's fund revenues projected to grow on average 2.8% through 2026, while expenditures are projected to grow 5.8% during the same period. - " Ninety-five percent of survey respondents support maintaining current funding sources, while only 45% support implementing a new sales tax.
 As is the case throughout the country, BPR will need to continue to try to find ways to creatively achieve financial sustainability.
 Closing the gaps in recommended funding levels for operations & maintenance and capital improvements is key to long-term financial sustainability and BPR's ability to fulfill its mission.
 Parks are having to work harder to serve a growing, diverse population, as well as users from surrounding communities.
-This means that amenities are being used more often and by more people than their planned for life cycles. - " The implementation of the Recreation Priority Index (RPI) and Service Delivery Model allow BPR to prioritize the relative importance of programs and includes data that help set fee structures and cost recovery rates, setting clear goals for cost recovery that have boosted the recovery ratio overall.
-Since the implementation of the RPI BPR has been able to increase cost recovery significantly, from an average cost recovery of 83% between 2007 and 2011, to an average of 90% between 2017 and 2019.
+This means that amenities are being used more often and by more people than their planned for life cycles. - " The implementation of BPR's methodologies to prioritize the relative importance of programs and include data that help set fee structures and cost recovery rates, allows the department to set clear goals for cost recovery that have boosted the recovery ratio overall.
+BPR has been able to increase cost recovery significantly, from an average cost recovery of 83% between 2007 and 2011, to an average of 90% between 2017 and 2019.